Key takeaways

-Use these printable medication list templates to manage medications and track side effects
+Our free medication list templates and resources are available for download to help patients and caregivers manage medications and track side effects effectively.

 Learning how to properly keep track of and manage medications is one of the most important things a patient or caregiver can do.
-Taking and managing medications may seem easy, but can quickly become complicated and lead to medication errors.
-Medication errors, such as taking the wrong dose of a medication or taking a medication at the wrong time, are extremely common and can lead to serious side effects, hospitalizations, and even death.
+Taking and managing medications may seem easy, but they can quickly become complicated and lead to medication errors, such as taking the wrong dose of a medication or taking a medication at the wrong time.
+Medication errors are extremely common and can lead to serious side effects, hospitalizations, and even death.
+Our free, printable medication trackers and other log sheets can help make medication management and caregiving easier and safer.

 Why is medication management important?